christophstrasen/PromiseKeeper/docs_internal/documentation_principles.md

 - PK does **not** encode game/domain logic like distance ≤ 30.
 - PK only performs minimal readiness checks (missing `occurranceKey` or missing `subject` → warn + skip).

-### 3.4 The “occurranceKey” rule is first-class documentation
+### 3.4 The “occurranceKey” guidance is first-class documentation

 `occurranceKey` is the make-or-break concept.
 Docs must:
-- state the rule in plain words (“identity of the thing you mean”, not “time you saw it”),
+- state the guidance in plain words (“identity of the thing you mean”, not “time you saw it”),
 - explain collisions and consequences (idempotence means collisions suppress re-acting),
 - give a few concrete recipes (square key, zombie key, event payload key),
 - show anti-patterns (timestamp-as-id).